What is Internationalization?

 The word “Internationalization” is often abbreviated to “i18n”, which is a numerym. “i18n” is used because there are 18 letters between the ‘i’ and the ‘n’.
 Accessibility, by the way, uses the numerym “a11y”.

-Following some research and webinars on this subject (thanks @elibelly and the Smashing Magazine crew), this is really a fascinating topic.
-It’s not new – there are web standards to help regulate it, and infact a whole section devoted to it on W3C here.
+Following some research and webinars on internationalization and your website (thanks @elibelly and the Smashing Magazine crew), this is really a fascinating topic.
+It’s not new – there are web standards to help regulate it, and in fact a whole section devoted to it on W3C.
 But in terms of Accessibility, making your website available to all users is a pretty big deal.
 And that includes more than *just* language choices.

 Access to the Web for all has been a fundamental concern and goal of the World Wide Web Consortium since the beginning.
 Unfortunately, it is easy to overlook the needs of people from cultures different to your own, or who use different languages or writing systems.
 If you do overlook those needs, you will inadvertently present barriers to the use of your technology or content for many people around the world – and even in your own area.

+Internationalization and your website even includes your cookies.
 Did you know that when your website is served to a visitor, your website is adapted to local language and culture in the target market?
+These are often (although not always) done via cookies.
 This is a whole lot more than just translating the language – although that can have pretty significant impacts as well (see my article here about Accessibility).
 So whether your visitor is in the same province, state or country, localizers will deliver the site based on their location – not yours.

 Localization can occur based on your IP address, your server location, and sometimes even your computer’s OS.
 You know all those cookie notifications that you get on some websites?
 Localization is part of the service offered by those cookies.
 Among other things, it can help ensure that if you’re selling a product that’s available only in Europe, you won’t necessarily find it when doing a search from Canada.